andrevidela/Research-report/October2019.md

 - [x] meeting at 2pm with statebox
 - [x] compile Idris 2
   - removed network tests though
-- [ ] figure out national insurance number
+- [x] figure out national insurance number
+  - no answer, will call tomorrow
 - [x] figure out laptop + monitors (no US layout, maybe worth using a desktop instead?)
   - sent a message to Edwin, we'll see if uni makes an exception
 - [ ] fix wifi access on iPad